 But until few decades ago, all these Gaucho stories and traditions were slowly disappearing, confined to the estâncias of the region and practically gone from its urban centers.
 It all began to change few decades ago, when a Gaucho revival started to take hold, as part of a concentrated effort of traditionalists in southern Brazil, Uruguay and Argentina.
 The movement has been so successful, that the chimarrão and the churrasco are again everywhere in the land, and pride in the Gaucho lifestyle is at an all time high.

-Perhaps the biggest proof of this revival is an annual parade in Rio Grande do Sul, which shares dry borders with Uruguay and Argentina.
-Every year, on September 20th, the state commemorates the end of the bloody Farrapos revolution, fought from 1835 to 1845 for independence from the Portuguese monarchic power of central Brazil.
+Perhaps the biggest proof of this revival is an annual parade in the Brazilian state Rio Grande do Sul, which shares dry borders with Uruguay and Argentina.
+Every year, on September 20th, the state commemorates the end of the bloody Farrapos revolution, fought from 1835 to 1845 for independence from the Portuguese monarchic power of central Brazil (Brazil was a colony of Portugal and after its independence the royal powers of Lisbon still ruled the country).
 Their battle was lost, and Rio Grande do Sul is still part of Brazil, but an honorary peace was celebrated, and the rebels’ requests were all granted.

 A growing number of Gauchos now mark that historic date dressed in typical attire, proudly parading their thoroughbred horses and carrying colorful Farrapos flags on the streets.
 Preparations for the big day start weeks before, with temporary tents put up around towns, where the chimarrão and the churrasco are shared with the public.
 Gaucho music, poetry and dances are part of the celebration, and the event is getting bigger every year.